What is the ROAD iD App?

 The App was created by the the makers of ROAD iD, the world’s leading provider of safety identification products for outdoor enthusiasts.
 Like our physical ID products, the App is designed to Save Lives, Provide Peace of Mind. and Fuel Adventure.
 The App achieves this by allowing Adventurers (like you) to send an eCrumb (electronic breadcrumb) to family members and friends (aka "Guardians") whenever you head outdoors for an adventure (run, ride, hike, walk, etc).
 The eCrumb can be sent via email or text message and allows your Guardians to track your adventure, in real time, on a map.
 The eCrumb also has a patented “Stationary Alert” feature that can notify select Guardians if you stop moving for more than 5 minutes.
 IMPORTANT NOTE: The App is not a replacement for a physical ROAD iD product and is intended to be a supplemental safety device only.
 For ID purposes, it’s important that you wear (on your person) an ID that First Responders can easily access in an emergency.

 Currently, the app is available for iPhone and Android users.
 There are no current plans to launch the App on other platforms.

 What exactly is an eCrumb?

-Do my friends and family need to have the Road ID App to see my eCrumb notifications?
+Do my Guardians need to have the ROAD iD App to see my eCrumb notifications?